libdns/namedotcom/README.md

 This package implements the [libdns interfaces](https://github.com/libdns/libdns) for name.com, allowing you to manage DNS records.

 ## Authenticating
-To initiate the provider you need to supply the following arguments:
+To initiate the provider you need to supply the following parameters:
 ```go
 provider := namedotcom.Provider{
 	Token : "NAMEDOTCOM_API_TOKEN",